nkwiecienn/Constraint-programming/01. The Wallet Problem/README.md

 # The Wallet Problem
 This the Four Villages Problem from the Coursera Course.
-The problem goes: the King of China wants to form an army and has to recruit soldiers from four villages and has the budget of $10000.
-Each village has a limited amout of soldiers, unique prize and strenght:
+The problem goes: the King of China wants to form an army and has to recruit soldiers from four villages.
+He has the budget of $10000.
+Each village has a limited amout of soldiers, unique price and strenght:

 | | Feng | Liu | Zhao | Jian |
 |---|---|---|---|---|